JeffCohen/retro-article/README.md

 If you're new to the notion of a "retrospective,"  it's simply a designated time at the end of each sprint for the team to take a breather and reflect on the work that's been done.
 Together, the team discusses ways in which they would like to improve the next sprint.

 But I have also found that retrospectives aren't just for teams.
-I will begin with a brief summary of my personal spin on the team retrospective format.
-I will also share the approaches I've used successfully in two other settings: improving student outcomes in classrooms, and for personal career growth.
+I will begin with a brief summary of my personal spin on the team retrospective format, and then describe how I've successfully adapted it for improving student outcomes in classrooms, and for personal career growth.

 ### For Agile Development Teams